Birth of a child

 You can apply for paternity and childbirth leave from your social insurance fund before the end of the quarter following that in which the child is born.

-More information is available on the page Paternity and chilbirth leave of the INASTI website (in French).
+More information is available on the page Paternity and childbirth leave of the INASTI website (in French).

 Paternity and childbirth benefit